txt/ase23/docs/software2.md

 - "Whatever we call ourselves, we’ll be people who are no longer writing code."

-[^hundson]: How AI and Software 2.0 will change the role of programmers By Ian Huston -May 30, 2019.
+[^hudson]: How AI and Software 2.0 will change the role of programmers By Ian Huston -May 30, 2019.
 BbTechTalks. https://bdtechtalks.com/2019/05/30/ai-software-2-automated-programming/